 Monreale, Cefalù.
-Monreale dominates a verdant valley southwest of Palermo, and its cathedral is one of the finest Norman churches with the largest scheme of mosaic decoration to survive from the Middle Ages.
-Cefalù, a charming coastal town, has a massive Norman cathedral with outstanding mosaics and an art gallery with a painting by Antonello da Messina.
+The small town of Monreale dominates a verdant valley southwest of Palermo.
+Its cathedral is one of the finest Norman churches on the island and possesses the largest scheme of Byzantine mosaic decoration to survive anywhere.
+Cefalù, a charming coastal town, has another massive Norman cathedral, also with outstanding mosaics, and an art gallery with a painting by the 15th-century artist Antonello da Messina.

 Palermo.
-S. Giovanni degli Eremiti is a Norman church with five cupolas and a charming garden.
-The cathedral, a building of many periods, has grand royal and imperial tombs.
-Free afternoon.
-Private visit to the Palatine Chapel, in the 12th-century Palace of the Normans.
+San Giovanni degli Eremiti is a Norman church with five cupolas and a charming garden.
+The cathedral, a building of many periods though largely mediaeval, has grand royal and imperial tombs.
+At the end of an otherwise free afternoon there is an out-of-hours visit to the Palatine Chapel in the palace of the Norman kings.
+Entirely encrusted with Byzantine mosaics, this is perhaps the finest assembly of Byzantine art to survive anywhere.

 Palermo, Piazza Armerina.
-In Palermo visit Castello della Zisa, an Arab-Norman Palace.
-Drive through the interior of Sicily.
-At Piazza Armerina are the remains of one of the most sumptuous villas of the late-Roman Empire, whose floor mosaics comprise the most vital and colourful manifestation of Roman figurative art in Europe.
-Continue across the island for the first of four nights in Taormina.
+Visit Castello della Zisa, an Arab-Norman Palace.
+Then leave Palermo and drive through the hilly interior of Sicily.
+At Piazza Armerina are the remains of one of the finest villas of the late-Roman Empire, whose floor mosaics comprise the most vital and colourful manifestation of Roman figurative art in Europe.
+Continue to the east coast for the first of four nights in Taormina.

 Messina, Reggio di Calabria.
-Drive north to Messina to see the art gallery with paintings by Caravaggio and Antonello da Messina.
-Cross by ferry to Reggio di Calabria on the mainland of Italy, and see the Riace Bronzes – over-life-size male nudes associated with Phidias and Polyclitus, among the finest Greek sculpture to survive.
+Drive along the coast to Messina.
+The city was one of Caravaggio’s Sicilian refuges, and in the art gallery are two of his paintings and the best surviving work by Antonello da Messina.
+Cross the Straits of Messina by hydrofoil to Reggio di Calabria on mainland Italy to see the Riace Bronzes, oversize male nudes associated with Phidias and Polyclitus, among the finest Greek sculpture to survive.

 Noto, Syracuse.
-Rebuilt after an earthquake in 1693, Noto is one of the loveliest and most homogenous Baroque towns in Italy.
-Visit the 5th-century bc Greek theatre in Syracuse, the largest of its type to survive, as well as the stone quarries and the Roman amphitheatre.
-There is also time to visit the excellent museum of antiquities in Syracuse.
+Rebuilt after an earthquake in 1693, the hilltown of Noto is one of the loveliest and most homogenous Baroque towns in Italy.
+Of honey-coloured stone, vistas are enlivened with carved stone balconies with elaborate ironwork.
+Visit the cathedral, a convent and a suite of Empire-style rooms.
+Back in Syracuse, which was the most important city in Magna Græcia, visit the 5th-century bc theatre, the largest of its type to survive, the Roman amphitheatre and the excellent museum.

 Syracuse.
 Fly from Catania, arriving London Gatwick at c.
 11.00pm (September/October), or via Milan or Rome, arriving London Heathrow at c.
 6.00pm (March/April/November).